General Election Voter Registration Deadline: October 7

 ID Requirements for Voting: ID required, but non-photo ID is accepted.
 If an ID is not shown the voter can present a secondary form of ID and sign a statement confirming their identity or cast a provisional ballot if already registered.

-Absentee Voting: An excuse is required to request an absentee ballot.
+Absentee Voting: Any registered Missouri voter can request a mail-in ballot for the 2020 General Election.
+An excuse is required to request an absentee ballot.
 Voters can access the application online or from their local election authorities.
 The application must be received at least 13 days before the election if returned by-mail or at least 1 day prior if returned in-person.
 View the list of excuses and download the application here.

 Gender Gaps in Representation